holdenweb/textual_labelset/README.md

 `dist/textual_tagset-X.Y.Z-py3-none-any.whl`, either of
 which can be installed with pip.

+### Demonstration

+A simple demonstration of the modal version of each of the classes is available by using

+    make demo

+#### NOTES:

+  **To submit the result of the FilteredTagSet and the FilteredTagSetSelector you need to press Enter!**

+  **The make command requires poetry.
+If you haven't installed it, try**

+    textual run textual_tagset.demo

 ### Usage

 A `TagSet` is a set of string tags.
-You won't normally use them directly, but you can create one by calling the `TagSet` constructor with a dict of string values, each of which has a unique integer key.
-A more convenient API would clearly be helpful, and will likely emerge shortly.
+Clicking on a particular tag causes a `TagSet.Selected` Message to be raised.
+This has an```index` attribute that contains the numerical index of the selected element, and a `selected` attribute containing the selected tag.

-A `FilteredTagset` has the same interface as a `TagSet` but provideses an `Input` to enter a filter string value to limit the choices available in the `TagSet` for ease of selection.
+A `FilteredTagset` has the same interface as a `TagSet` but provides an `Input` to enter a filter string value to limit the choices visible in the `TagSet` for ease of selection.
+Pressing the
+Enter key the component raises a `TagSetSelector.Selected` signal whose `values` attribute holds the tags from the selected set.

-You create a `TagSetSelector` by providing two dicts, one containing the selected labels and the other containing the deselected labels.
+The `TagSetSelector` lets you maintain two TagSets, one showing the the selected tags and the other showing other tags available for selection.
+Clicking on a tag moves it from it's present location to the other set.
-Note that the keys must be nnumeric, and unique across both dicts.

 As you might expect there's also a `FilteredTagSetSelector`, which uses `FilteredTagSet`s for the values.
 The assumption here was that many more items would remain unselected than _be_ selected,

-The default representation  of a `FilteredtTagSetSelector` shows each tagset as a variable-height area of selected values next to a similar area of deselected values.

-More documentation will follow on demand.
-No demand, no more documentation :).

-### Demonstrations and Code Samples

-A simple demonstration of each of the classes is available by using `make demo`.
-NOTE: **to submit the result of the FilteredTagSet and the FilteredTagSetSelector you need to press Enter!**
+### Python API

+TagSet and FilteredTagSet have the same API, as do TagSetSelector and FilteredTageSetSelector.

+#### TagSet, FilteredTagSet
+#### TagSetSelector, FilteredTagSetSelector

+Documentation to be provided once API is stabilised.

+### Further development

 Development work will aim to increase usability:

-1. Make sorting somewhat easier to configure (at present it uses a slightly bizarre algorithm to sort names correctly).
-2. Make it easier to configure the formats used for the selected and deselected items.
-3. Simplify the API.
+User comments and issues are both warmly welcome.